AdarshK277/IBM-Data-Science-Capstone/README.md

 * Collecting required data from an API.
 * Performing some basic data wrangling and formatting.

-### 2. Data Collection Using WebScraping (BeautifulSoup)
+### 2. Data Collection Using WebScraping
-* Extract Falcon 9 launch records HTML table from Wikipedia.
+* Webscrape a Falcon 9 launch record HTML table from Wikipedia using BeautifulSoup.
 * Parse the table and convert it into a Pandas DataFrame.

 ### 3. Data Wrangling
 Performing some Exploratory Data Analysis (EDA) to find some patterns in the data and determine what would be the label for training supervised models.
-* Exploratory Data Analysis
+* Exploratory Data Analysis (EDA).
 * Determine training labels.

+### 4. Exploratory Data Analysis with SQL
+* Exploratory Data Analysis (EDA).
+* Load the dataset into the corresponding table in a Db2 database.
+* Execute SQL queries to answer questions and gain insight.